On the Round Complexity of Randomized Byzantine Agreement: Introduction

 \subsection{The Model}

 We start with describing in more details the model in which our lower bounds are given.
 In the BA protocols considered in this work, the parties are communicating over a synchronous network of private and authenticated channels.
 Each party starts the protocol with an input bit and upon completion decides on an output bit.
-The protocol is $t$-resilient if when facing $t$ colluding parties that attack the protocol it holds that: (1) all honest parties agree on the same output bit (\emph{agreement}), and (2) if all honest parties start with the same input bit, then this is the common output bit (\emph{validity}).
-The protocols might have a \emph{trusted setup phase}: a trusted external party samples correlated values and distributes them between the parties.
+The protocol is $t$-resilient if when facing $t$ colluding parties that attack the protocol it holds that: (1) all honest parties agree on the same output bit (\emph{agreement}), (2) if all honest parties start with the same input bit, then this is the common output bit (\emph{validity}), and (3) the protocol eventually terminates (\emph{termination}).
+The protocols might have a \emph{trusted setup phase}: a trusted external party samples correlated values (or receives a value from each party) and distributes them among the parties.
 A setup phase is known to be essential for tolerating $t\geq n/3$ corruptions, and seems to be crucial for highly efficient protocols such as \cite{Micali17,SM16,MV17,ADDNR19,ACDNPRS19}.
-The trusted setup phase is typically implemented using (heavy) secure multiparty computation \cite{BCGTV15,BGG18}, via a public-key infrastructure, or with a random oracle (that can be used to model proof of work)~\cite{PS17}.
+The trusted setup phase is typically implemented using (heavy) secure multiparty computation \cite{BCGTV15,BGG18}, distributed key generation \cite{Pedersen91,GJKR99}, via a public-key infrastructure (see \cite{BCG21} for a discussion on different flavors of PKI), or with a random oracle (that can be used to model proofs of work)~\cite{PS17}.

-\paragraph{Locally consistent adversaries.} The attacks presented in the paper require very limited capabilities from the corrupted parties (a limitation that makes our bounds stronger).
-Specifically, a corrupted party might (1) prematurely abort, and (2) send messages to different parties based on \emph{differing} input bits and/or incoming messages from other corrupted parties (see \cref{sec:OurResults:Adv} for a precise definition).
+\paragraph{Locally consistent adversaries.} The attacks presented in this paper require very limited capabilities from the corrupted parties (a limitation that makes our bounds stronger).
+Specifically, a corrupted party can deviate from the protocol only by: (1) prematurely aborting, and (2) altering (possibly a multiple number of times) its input bit and/or incoming messages from corrupted parties (see \cref{sec:OurResults:Adv} for a precise definition).
 We emphasize that corrupted parties sample their random coins honestly (and use the same coins for all messages sent).
 In addition, they do not lie about messages received from honest parties.

 \paragraph{Public-randomness protocols.} In many randomized protocols, including all those used in practice, cryptography is merely used to provide \emph{message authentication}---preventing a party from lying about the messages it received---and \emph{verifiable randomness}---forcing the parties to toss their coins correctly.
 The description of such protocols can be greatly simplified if only security against locally consistent adversaries is required (in which corrupted parties do not lie about their coin tosses and their incoming messages from honest parties).
 This motivates the definition of \emph{public-randomness} protocols, where each party publishes its local coin tosses for each round (the party's first message also contains its setup parameter, if such exists).
 Although our attacks apply to arbitrary BA protocols, we show even stronger lower bounds for public-randomness protocols.